-Walking and Cycling around Dorset
+Walking around Dorset

 Inland there are many interesting trails where you can enjoy the rolling countryside and Dorset’s picturesque villages.
 The most popular paths and routes through West Dorset are the South Dorset Ridgeway, the Cerne Valley Way and the South West Coast Path.

 There are also a number of local National Trust walks in Dorset, close to Rudge Farm Cottages, which will allow you to see some of Dorset’s unique geology and natural habitats whilst enjoying the Jurassic coast and countryside.

 Rudge Farm Cottages is the perfect place for you to discover the surrounding area by getting on your bike and getting great exercise going up one of the many hills!
 You can cycle along the country lanes and discover many of Dorset’s picturesque villages such as Beaminster or visit one of the seaside towns such as West Bay or Seatown.